mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 In my case, it is a [Raspberry Pi 2 Model B][1] with Wifi and Bluetooth 4.0 (BTLE) adapters.
 The Pi will be running Raspbian – a computer operating system, based on Debian (Linux).

 ### Sensors
 Now we need some sensors.
-It can be anything – sensors connected directly to the Raspberry Pis GPIO pins, or separate sensors that are able to deliver information over the main machine for collection and processing.
+It can be anything – sensors connected directly to the Raspberry Pis GPIO pins, or separate sensors that can deliver information over the main machine for collection and processing.

 I have good experience using [SensorTag][2] from Texas Instruments.
 It uses Bluetooth Low Energy for communication and offers quite a few sensors and hardware buttons, such as: